instantcommerce/next-api-decorators/README.md

 }
 ```

-Instead we can write our handlers in a more structured and cleaner way.
+Instead, we can write our handlers in a more structured and cleaner way.

 ```ts
 // pages/api/user.ts